PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 Tapestry 5: The founding of the Church (Clan Flameforge)

-> The tapestry portrays a gathering of robed figures, with a tall woman holding a large sword with a white-hot flaming blade at the center.
+> The tapestry portrays a gathering of robed figures, with a tall man holding a large sword with a white-hot flaming blade at the center.
 The other figures kneel around her, hands outstretched.
 In the background, the foundations of a grand cathedral are being laid.

 ---